Stellaris-code/hollyhock-fork/README.md

 This is by no means a finished project.
 Like the disclaimer says, use at your own risk!
 Breaking changes are not out of the question, and should be 100% expected.

+I (@The6P4C) have burned out *hard* on this project, and won't be maintaining it any further.
+These tools, patches and SDK work only for OS v02.01.2000.0000.
+The tools are easily updated, but the patches and SDK are **much** more difficult (and half the reason I'm so burned out).

+Please contact @ps100000 regarding this project.

 ## User Guides
 1. [Patching your firmware](doc/user/patching.md)
 2. [Using add-on software](doc/user/using.md)